 Instead, choose a spot where you won’t hear the noise of people walking around.
 Also, consider buying a stand-alone desk rather than a built-in model.

-This way, you can move it away from the walls whenever you need to.
+This way, you can move it away from the walls whenever needed.

 Equipment Needed